nsrr/gulledge-2025-documentation/pages/README.md

 ### Oxy (N=11) OR Saline (N=4)

-EDF files exported by Neuroscore (Data Science International, St. Paul, MN) which include one EEG channel and one EMG channel.
+[EDF files exported by Neuroscore](:files_path:/original) (Data Science International, St. Paul, MN) which include one EEG channel and one EMG channel.
 EEG and EMG data were recorded at an interpolated sampling rate of 500Hz.

 ### Sleep Scoring and Behavioral Data/Sleep Staging/Oxy (N=11) OR Saline (N=4)

-CSV files containing the manually scored sleep data from the experiment.
-A "5" denotes Wake, "4" denotes REM, and "3" denotes NREM sleep. (double check)
+[CSV files containing the manually scored sleep data](:files_path:/original/Sleep Scoring and Behavioral Data/Sleep Staging) from the experiment.
+A "5" denotes Wake, "4" denotes REM, and "3" denotes NREM sleep.

 ### Sleep Scoring and Behavioral Data/Temperature and Activity/Oxy (N=11)

-CSV files containing the average temperature reading (In Celsius) and summed Activity counts for each 10s bin (please ignore the row 2 headers).
+[CSV files containing the average temperature reading (In Celsius) and summed Activity counts](:files_path:/original/Sleep Scoring and Behavioral Data\Temperature and Activity) for each 10s bin (please ignore the row 2 headers).
 Data is provided only for the rats that received oxycodone for each day that was manually scored.

 ## Access and usage restrictions